Skip to content

 Hours

-You would work around 37 hours a week, usually on a shift system, which could include weekends and bank holidays.
+You'll usually work a shift pattern, which includes weekends and bank holidays.

 Environment